kerig-it/node-sanitiser/SECURITY.md

 # Security Policy

-This is the security policy of `sanitise`.
+This is the security policy of `sanitiser`.
 It is intended to provide you with information on how to report security vulnerabilities found within the code of this repository.
 Please find out below what versions of `sanitise` are supported for security updates.

 # Supported Versions